 Step One: Plan and Get the House Ready

 Make a to-do list.
-It’s better to clean your house by going through an area at a time.
+It’s better to clean your house by going through one area at a time.
 Break down what cleaning products you’ll need to use in each room and what tasks you’ll have to complete in order to make a clean space.
 This deep cleaning checklist pdf provided will help give you an idea of what should be cleaned in each room.

 Declutter and dust.
 When deep cleaning areas of your house, the last thing that you need is to have books, toys, or any other items in your way.
 Open all the windows.
 Try to pick up everything you see as clutter and put it in its place.
 After that, begin dusting the rooms.
 You can make the task go by quickly with a microfiber cloth or a duster with a handle.
 Dust cobwebs from the ceiling and corners and don’t forget the windowsills.
-Keep the duster near you in the future; you may have to use it for any forgotten spots while your deep cleaning.
+Keep the duster near you in the future; you may have to use it for any forgotten spots while you are deep cleaning.

 Step Two: Living Room